AdaCore/training_material/courses/spark_for_ada_programmers/060_contracts.rst

     * Announces use of global variables
     * Optional mode can be `Input` (default), `Output`, `In_Out` or `Proof_In`
-    * `Proof_In` specifies globals that are only referenced within proof expressions within the subprogram
+    * `Proof_In` specifies globals that are only referenced within assertions in the subprogram

  .. container:: column